 “That’s what young people like you are doing every day, all across America,” he told a national audience during the televised address.
 “Young people like Jazmin Perez, from Roma, Texas.
 Jazmin didn’t speak English when she first started school.
 Neither of her parents had gone to college.
 But she worked hard, earned good grades, and got a scholarship to Brown University – and is now in graduate school, studying public health, on her way to becoming Dr Jazmin Perez.”

 But how typical is Jazmin of Americans today?
-That question has been worrying the Economic Mobility Project, a non-profit organisation that has been collecting data and surveying attitudes on inequality and social mobility over the past few years.
+That’s the question behind the Economic Mobility Project, a non-profit organisation that has been collecting data and surveying attitudes on inequality and social mobility over the past few years.
 The Project is part of a coalition of organisations from across the political spectrum which, together, believe that “the ability of American families to move up or down the income ladder within a lifetime or from one generation to the next” is a “unifying and core tenet of the American Dream.”
 The seductive idea that anyone can move up the income scale might mean that Americans are more tolerant of a degree of inequality that would cause much deeper unease in many other western countries.

 These questions are also being considered across the Atlantic at the headquarters of the OECD – the thirty-strong club of mainly western economies – in Paris.
 In a report drawing on a series of studies from Europe, the United States and Australia, the organisation’s Anna Cristina d’Addio concluded – echoing the fears that led to the creation of the Economic Mobility Project – that among comparable countries, the United States has an unusually rigid social system and limited possibilities for mobility.
 Jazmin Perez is very much in a minority.